nottrobin/docs/src/en/howto-privatecloud.md

   - **$REGION** - The region name of the cloud.
   - **$KEYSTONE_IP** - The address of the cloud's keystone server.

-!!!
-Note:
+[note]
 You can also specify, via the `--stream` option, an image stream (see [Image streams][image-streams]) that is not 'released' (i.e.
 'daily').
 However, doing so will require you to specify this stream explicitly when using this metadata to create any subsequent controllers.
+[/note]

 If you have images for multiple series of Ubuntu, run this command again for each series substituting **$OS_SERIES** with the series name and **$IMAGE_ID** with